eikek/county/README.md

 creates a linked list with nodes `a`, `b` and `1` and returns a counter (all lines are equivalent).
-The statement `county("a")` returns a new `County` of name `a` and adds it to its child list.
+The statement `county("a")` returns a new `County` of name `a` and adds it to the child list of the root node.
 The next time `county("a")` is called, it returns the previously created element.
 A shortcut is to specify the whole path as a string, where segments are separated by dots `.`.
 Modifying the counter

     county("a.b.1").increment()